-The data, extracted from personal narratives, obtained through informal conversation and semi-guided interviews, reinforced by a systematic review of the literature (when available, historically and locally), have been clustered, described, structured, and compartmented with the following themes that emerged from the practical experiences of the villagers with regards to their perceived situation and ongoing destiny.
-Results are summarized in such a way:
+The data, extracted from personal narratives, obtained through informal conversation and semi-guided interviews, and reinforced by a systematic review of the literature (when available, historically and locally), have been clustered, described, structured, and compartmentalized with the following themes that emerged from the practical experiences of the villagers with regards to their perceived situation and ongoing destiny.
+Results are summarized as follows:

-Theme 1: Gloomy historical legacy of forest protection
+Theme 1: Disreputable legacy of forest protection

-Cambodia's attempts at sustainable forest management in the 1990s were initially considered a failure by donors (Asian Development Bank, World Bank group...).
-Most forest land was granted as logging concessions to foreign companies, leading to widespread deforestation and corruption (Global Witness, 2009);

-- Economic Land Concessions granted to large-scale industrial plantations became a tool for land grabbing, posing a significant threat to natural resources and displacing indigenous populations (Bourdier, 2019); - The government's failure to enforce the Land Law ratified in 2001 and the refusal to recognize customary rights have contributed to social and environmental injustices (Diepart and Oeur, 2023). - All these past drawbacks, recurrently known in the Kingdom including to many Bunong individuals we interviewed, entertain a certain scepticism towards new national directives that can be manipulated and profitable for some privileged persons and companies, but detrimental to the majority of the peasants depending on the forest.
+- Cambodia's attempts at sustainable forest management in the 1990s were initially considered a failure by donors (Asian Development Bank, World Bank group...).
+Most forest land was granted as logging concessions to foreign companies, leading to widespread deforestation and corruption (Global Witness, 2009); - Economic Land Concessions (ELCs) granted to largescale industrial plantations became a tool for land grabbing, posing a significant threat to natural resources and displacing indigenous populations (Bourdier, 2019); - The government's failure to enforce the Land Law ratified in 2001 and the refusal to recognize customary rights have contributed to social and environmental injustices (Diepart and Oeur, 2023); - All these past drawbacks, recurrently known in the Kingdom including to many Bunong individuals we interviewed, entertain a certain skepticism towards new national directives that can be manipulated and profitable for some privileged persons and companies, but detrimental to the majority of the peasants depending on the forest.